chenlonglong/lab_VD/README.md

-# Lab bonus - Viterbi Decoding Algorithm for Pair-Hidden Markov Model Guideline
+# Lab 2 - Viterbi Decoding Algorithm for Pair-Hidden Markov Model Guideline

 The roadmap of this lab: